srtucker/AdobeSign_PowerForms/documentation/configuration-files.md

 These setting are used for configuring how the API server interprets a workflow's configuration.
 - **recipients**
   - **hide_predefined**: false
+    - Hide recipients that have an email pre-defined
   - **hide_readonly**: true
+    - Hide recipients where editable is un-checked
 - **cc**:
   - **hide_predefined**: true
+    - Hides Cc emails that are in the in the workflow's config
   - **hide_readonly**: true
+    - Hides the Cc section when editable is un-checked
 - **agreementName**:
   - **hide**: false
+    - Hides the agreement name on PowerForm
+    - Can be overridden by the [WFSetting_HideAgreementName](/documentation/Configuring-a-Workflow-for-PowerForms.md#wfsetting_hideagreementname) Sender Input Field in a workflow's configuration
 - **message**:
   - **hide**: true
+    - Hides the message section on the PowerForm
 - **files**:
   - **hide_predefined**: true
+    - Hides library documents that are required and only have one associated file
 - **mergeFields**:
   - **hide_predefined**: true
+    - Hides merge fields / sender input fields that have a default value
   - **hide_readonly**: true
+    - Hides merge fields / sender input fields where editable is un-checked
 - **expiration**:
   - **hide**: false
+    - Hides the completion deadline / expiration section on the PowerForm
 - **reminder**:
   - **hide_readonly**: true
+    - Hides reminders when [WFSetting_Reminder](/documentation/Configuring-a-Workflow-for-PowerForms.md##wfsetting_reminder) is configured in the workflow and editable is unchecked
   - **hide_notpredefined**: true
+    - Hides reminders when [WFSetting_Reminder](/documentation/Configuring-a-Workflow-for-PowerForms.md##wfsetting_reminder) is not configured in the workflow's config

 ### ClientConfig
 These settings are used in the generation of the web client.
 - **apiBaseURL**: '/PowerForm/'
   - This is the base URL all client API calls will be made to.
   - It can be relative or absolute url.
-If not defined publicPath will be used.
+  - If not defined publicPath will be used.
   - It must end with a '/'.
 - **expirationAsDate**: false
   - Setting to show Agreement expiration as date if true or as number of days if false